-Our EDITORS are a dedicated team of inkslingers consisting of Ella Patrick, Eris Young, Shay McGee and Rachel Geddes, each with a range of sub-genre interests.
+Our EDITORS are a dedicated team of inkslingers consisting of Ella Patrick, Eris Young, Shay McGee, Rachel Geddes, Callum McSorley and Margaret Graton, each with a range of sub-genre interests.

 RACHEL is a huge fan of fairytale retellings and re-inventions, clever plots and Pratchett-style wordplay.
 She loves all things dragon and the small, everyday details that go to make a world.